 - All-Clad Essential Pan, to cook apples into applesauce and apple butter, and to make fillings for pies and desserts

-- Glass Pie Dish, for baking apple pies
+- Glass or ceramic pie dish, for baking individual or large whole apple pies

-- Cuisinart Food Processor, for making crusts and crumble toppings
+- Cuisinart 8-cup Food Processor, for making crusts and crumble toppings

-- Dial-a-Slice Apple Divider, to uniformly slice apples
+- Adjustable Apple Corer & Divider, to uniformly slice apples

 - Apple Pie Spice, for adding flavor and aroma to crisps, pies, cobblers, tarts and turnovers